 14. Regional Planning and Coordination: People conduct their daily lives on a regional, multi-jurisdictional basis - in many cases living in one local government area, working in another, and recreating in yet another.
 Economic, ecological, and transportation systems also operate regionally.
-It is therefore imperative that municipal planning also align and coordinate with regional objectives, systems, and plans, as represented, for example, in NYSERDA Regional Sustainability Plans, REDC Strategic Plans, countywide plans, and plans developed by Regional Planning Councils.
+It is therefore imperative that municipal planning also align and coordinate with regional objectives, systems, and plans, as represented, for example, in NYSERDA Regional Sustainability Plans, Regional Economic Development Council (REDC) Strategic Plans, countywide plans, and plans developed by Regional Planning Councils.
 Regional planning and coordination allow stakeholders to more effectively collaborate across jurisdictional lines to leverage resources and achieve mutual goals and objectives - environmental, social, and economic.

-The Plan goes into detail about the potential for collaboration and coordination with regional and local agencies in support of all of the Smart Growth goals.
+The Plan goes into detail about the potential for collaboration and coordination with regional and local agencies in support of all of the Smart Growth Principles.
 This will enable a good fit of development proposed in Bolton with regional plans and characteristics.
 Applying recommendations from studies, plans, and strategic documents of regional and local agencies will help ensure the optimal outlay of resources.
+The Plan advocates for supporting regional planning to assist rural mobility and enhanced transit.
+It promotes appointing a local point person that can help facilitate local involvement in a regional housing partnership, and continued participation in the State's Pro-Housing initiative.
+It identifies the community's intent to collaborate on broadband and cellular communications infrastructure upgrades across the southern Adirondacks and it promotes multisector partnerships to steward economic development and community as well as regional climate protection and community adaption.